Important Consumer Information/Terms and Conditions

 The amount of Title IV aid earned is the percentage of the semester completed.
 This is calculated by dividing the number of days the student attended classes by the number of days in the semester.
 This is measured in calendar days including weekends and holidays, excluding breaks of more than 5 days.

 Any student who withdraws on or before the 60% point in the semester will have to return or repay unearned Title IV funds.
-A student who withdraws after the 60% point of the semester is considered to have earned 100% of the aid received and will not have return funds to the Title IV programs.
+A student who withdraws after the 60% point of the semester is considered to have earned 100% of the aid received and will not have to return funds to the Title IV programs.

 A student's withdrawal date is determined by Lake Erie College to be:

-- the midpoint of the semester if the student fails to officially notify the college of the withdrawal
+- The midpoint of the semester if the student fails to officially notify the College of the withdrawal

-- the student's last date of attendance at a documented academically related activity.
+- The student's last date of attendance at a documented academically related activity

 Funds will be returned to the programs in the order specified by federal guidelines.

-A repayment to the Title IV programs may be required by the student when cash has been disbursed to the student from financial aid funds in excess of the amount of aid earned during the term.
+A repayment to the Title IV programs may be required from the student when cash has been disbursed to the student from financial aid funds in excess of the amount of aid earned during the term.
 If the student owes a repayment to the programs, loan funds are returned within the terms of the promissory note.
 Grant funds owed by the student will be returned at 50% of the amount owed.